TrongNV2003/QA-Generation-using-LLMs-for-education/README.md

 ## Usage

-To generate QA you have to clone the github repo and fine-tune 3 model above, then run `!python run_qa.py`, for example:
+To generate QA you have to clone the github repo and fine-tune 3 model above, then run `python run_qa.py`, for example:

 ```
 git clone https://github.com/TrongNV2003/T5-QA-Generator